j0lly/Odin/docs/design.md

 ### functional specifications

 1. a module that mine the Web and gether data relatives to Open DNS resolvers
-2. a module/facade able to serialize put/get requests to the datastore
+2. a cli able to perform data mining/retrieval
-3. an api to perform data mining/retrival
+3. an api to perform data mining/retrieval

 #### miner